kirbyherm/secar_mobo/README.md

 defines main() which implements the pygmo archipelago and runs the optimization evolution (note that the archipelago can be a single island)

+#### `pca.py`
+runs a pca on the specified results and then generates a number of random points using those components

 #### `pipeline.py`
 loads in all the necessary python scripts and runs them to generate and plot results